 Let’s go back further though and examine the history and creation of this coin.

 During the 1980s, imports of the Krugerrand, South Africa’s famous gold bullion coin, were banned in many countries due to international sanctions which were imposed there.
 Those sanctions severely restricted availability of 1 oz coins for investment because the Krugerrand was the most popular and successful coin in the world market.

 The Austrian government decided to tackle this issue with the creation of its own gold coin.
-Production of the gold Philharmonic began, and met with success right away.
+Production of Austrian Gold Philharmonics began, and met with success right away.
 Bullion markets were hungry of a beautiful, pure gold alternative to the Krugerrand.

 Austrian officials made the decision to produce a 1 oz gold coin in 1986, but it wasn’t until 1989 that the first coin was actually minted.
 In that first year of production, the Austrian Mint came out strong and produced 351,000 units of the 1 troy ounce gold coin.
-They also produced 272,000 units of the ¼-ounce Philharmonic gold coin.
+They also produced 272,000 units of the ¼ troy oz Philharmonic gold coin.
+(Austrian gold coins)

 By 1990, it was already the best-selling and popular gold coin in Europe and the second best-seller in the world.

-Today the gold Philharmonic is a staple product for bullion dealers around the world.
-Investors can either buy or sell these coins with ease, and at a great price.
+Today the 1 oz gold Philharmonic is a staple product for bullion dealers around the world.
+Investors can either buy or sell these coins with ease, and at a great Price.

 The Austrian Mint also produces a silver version of the coin in a 1-ounce size, denominated as 1.5 euro.

-Anyone holding a gold Philharmonic can tell it has been thoughtfully designed.
+Anyone holding an Austrian gold Philharmonic coin can tell it has been thoughtfully designed.
 It commemorates the Vienna Philharmonic with beauty and craftsmanship.

 The reverse side of the coin features some of the instruments which take center stage in many orchestras.
 These include a cello, a bassoon, a Vienna horn, and a harp.
 On either side of the cello are 2 violas and then 2 violins.
 Above these instruments is a banner which reads ‘Wiener Philharmoniker,’ the original German name of the orchestra.